mfansler/TidyGEO/TidyGEO/help_docs/File_Types_Documentation.md

 10. Navigate to the file you created in the "Feature data" portion of TidyGEO.
 11. Match up the column names in your file with the fields in the importer.
 You can find information about the contents of each column on the _platform_ page for your series (starts with "GPL...").
 12. Select "I would like to use these gene identifiers instead of those from the SOURCE database" and select the organism for this series.
-13. For the experiment descriptor file, input the file you made in the "Clinical data" portion of TidyGEO.
+13. For the experiment descriptor file, input the file you made in the "Phenotype data" portion of TidyGEO.
 14. Perform any filtering and subsequent analysis according to your research needs.